 A section of a separated, \'{e}tale morphism is an isomorphism onto a clopen subscheme, so the \'{e}taleness of $\pi$ around $Z$ gives a decomposition

-for some $R$-finite closed subscheme $Z'' \subset C'$.
-By the agreement with $j$, the image under $\pi$ of every closed point of $Y$ not in $Z$ does not lie in $Z'$, to the effect that $Y \cap Z'' = \emptyset$.
-Thus, prime avoidance \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/00DS}{00DS}} supplies a global section of $C'$ that vanishes on $Z''$ but does not vanish at any closed point of $Y$ or $Z$ or any generic point of an irreducible component of a closed $R$-fiber of $C'$.
-By inverting this section, we obtain the desired principal affine open $U \subset C'$ as in \ref{LV-iii}. \QED
+for some $R$-quasi-finite closed subscheme $Z'' \subset C$.
+By the agreement with $j$, the image under $\pi$ of every closed point of $Y$ not in $Z$ does not lie in $Z'$, so that $Y \cap Z'' = \emptyset$.
+Thus, prime avoidance \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/00DS}{00DS}} supplies a global section of $C$ that vanishes on $Z''$ but does not vanish at any closed point of $Y$ or $Z$.
+By inverting this section, we obtain the desired affine open $C' \subset C$. \QED

-\brem If $\Spec(R)$ is connected and the $R$-finite scheme $Z$ is $R$-flat and finitely presented, then the $R$-(finite locally free) closed subscheme $Z' \subset \bA^1_R$ is cut out by a monic polynomial.
-This holds for any ring $R$ with a connected spectrum: the coordinate $t$ of $\bA^1_R$ acts by multiplication on the projective $R$-module $\Gamma(Z', \sO_{Z'})$, the characteristic polynomial of this action is monic and cuts out an $R$-(finite locally free) closed subscheme $H \subset \bA^1_R$, and Cayley--Hamilton implies that $Z' \subset H$ inside $\bA^1_R$, so, by comparing ranks over $R$, even $Z' = H$. \erem
+{\arabic{footnote}} \bremt If $\Spec(R)$ is connected, then any $R$-(finite locally free) closed subscheme $Z' \subset \bA^1_R$ is cut out by a monic polynomial.
+This holds for any ring $R$ with a connected spectrum: the coordinate $t$ of $\bA^1_R$ acts by multiplication on the projective $R$-module $\Gamma(Z', \sO_{Z'})$, the characteristic polynomial of this action is monic and cuts out an $R$-(finite locally free) closed subscheme $H \subset \bA^1_R$, and Cayley--Hamilton implies that $Z' \subset H$ inside $\bA^1_R$, so, by comparing ranks over $R$, even $Z' = H$. \eremt

-We now refine \Cref{cor:C-and-G} to the following statement adapted to passing to $\bA^1_R$ via patching.
+We now refine \Cref{cor:only-C} to the following statement adapted to passing to $\bA^1_R$ via patching.